When it comes to the world of backup, all that glitters isn’t… truly backup.

 Further reading Backup Types Comparison

-Replication, on the other hand, doesn’t involve taking historical copies — instead it simply replicates every change live and in real time.
+Here is another difference between backup and replication: replication doesn’t involve taking historical copies — instead it simply replicates every change live and in real time.
 With replication, the moment the primary file system is changed, those changes are reflected onto the target medium.

 The writing process can happen instantaneously (synchronous replication) or can entail some latency (asynchronous or near synchronous replication).
 The latter approach involves the replicate storage acknowledging its writing operations back to the primary storage and is popular on storage devices such as network attached storage (NAS) devices.